-In order to recover the evidence that you will need to bring forth a successful car accident claim, our attorneys will start investigating your case immediately.
-Not only do we move quickly to begin the process of gathering evidence, but we also have the resources and staff necessary to hire experts, including accident reconstruction experts, and thoroughly build your case.
+In order to recover the evidence that you will need to bring forth a successful auto accident claim, our Alabama car accident attorneys will start investigating your case immediately.
+Not only do our car wreck lawyers in Mobile, AL move quickly to begin the process of gathering evidence, but we also have the resources and staff necessary to hire experts, including accident reconstruction experts, and thoroughly build your case.

 Filing a Lawsuit in Alabama

 Most car accident claims are settled out of court – once you file a claim with the at-fault party’s insurance, there will likely be some back and forth over things like fault and the amount of damages that you deserve.
 However, in most cases, a settlement will be reached after negotiations, and a claimant will be paid the amount they are entitled to.

 In some cases, however, a settlement cannot be reached.
 When this is the case, the plaintiff’s only option for recovering damages may be to file a car accident lawsuit.
 Our Mobile, Alabama car accident lawyers at the offices of Taylor Martino, P.C.
 Personal Injury Lawyers in Mobile, Alabama have litigation experience, and are not intimidated by the prospect of trial and being in the courtroom.